Israeli–Lebanese conflict: Israeli support to Lebanese Forces

-Operation Litani
+First Israeli invasion of Lebanon

 On 11 March 1978, eleven PLO militants made a beach landing 30 km. south of Haifa, Israel, where they seized a bus, full of people, killing those on board in what is known as the Coastal Road massacre.
 By the end of the incident, nine hijackers and 38 Israeli civilians (including 13 children) were dead.

 In response, on 14 March 1978, Israel launched Operation Litani occupying southern Lebanon, except for the city of Tyre, with 25,000 troops.
 The objective was to push the PLO away from the border and bolster a Lebanese Christian militia allied with Israel, the South Lebanese Army (SLA).
 However, the PLO concluded from the name of the operation that the invasion would halt at the Litani River and moved their forces north, leaving behind a token force of a few hundred men.
 As a result, the casualties were almost all civilians.

 On 19 March 1978, the United Nations Security Council passed Resolution 425, which called for Israel's immediate withdrawal and the establishment of a United Nations Interim Force in Lebanon.
 When Israel forces withdrew later in 1978, they turned over its positions in Lebanon to the South Lebanon Army which would continue fighting as a proxy for Israel against the PLO until Israel drove the PLO out of Lebanon in 1982.

-On 22 April 1979, Samir Kuntar and three other members of the Palestine Liberation Front, a sometimes faction of the PLO, landed in Nahariya, Israel from Tyre, Lebanon by boat.
+On 22 April 1979, Samir Kuntar and three other members of the Palestinian Liberation Front, a faction of the PLO, landed in Nahariya, Israel from Tyre, Lebanon by boat.
 After killing a police officer who had discovered their presence, they took a father and his daughter hostage in an apartment building.
 After fleeing with the hostages from police back to the beach, a shootout killed one policeman and two of the militants.
 Kuntar then executed the hostages before he and the remaining invader were captured.

 In April 1981, the United States brokered a cease-fire in southern Lebanon among Israel, Syria and the PLO.